2014 Ferrari LaFerrari

 - A rare opportunity to acquire one of the most special LaFerraris extant

 “LaFerrari” means “the Ferrari.”
 The excellence.
 In this car, we put everything we are able to do.
 Our extreme technology, extreme experience, extreme capability.
-And this has been the first Ferrari totally designed in our design center. – Luca Cordero di Montezemolo.
+And this has been the first Ferrari totally designed in our design center. – Luca Cordero di Montezemolo

 Ferrari did not leap into electrification, but rather worked its way toward the electric future with its first hybrid hypercar.
 While other automakers may boast that their cars are influenced by real-world development in Formula 1, Maranello’s namesake might as well be dressed in Scuderia Ferrari livery.

 The company also relied on its top clientele for development input.
 The FXX program was hardly a mere focus group.
-But rather, Ferrari invited dedicated enthusiasts to test what the automaker barely attempted to disguise as a development mule cloaked in racing clothing.
+Rather, Ferrari invited dedicated enthusiasts to test what the automaker barely attempted to disguise as a development mule cloaked in racing clothing.
 As Ferrari did not want collectors to speculate on the FXX, the costly program was a subscription to the company’s development team.
 FXX testers could use their cars on the track at Ferrari’s discretion, but they did not initially own the vehicles outright.
 FXX alumni can say they had tremendous input in moving the supercar manufacturer into hypercar territory, but they had to wait to see the fruits of their labor in their own garages.

 After the FXX program ended, Ferrari took to the 2013 Geneva Salon with the LaFerrari.
 The debut stole the show, to say the least.
 Though Ferrari billed the car as the successor to the Enzo, it had far more in common with the FXX.
 Behind its passenger compartment and within the F1-style carbon-fiber monocoque structure sat the FXX’s 6.3-liter V-12.
 The LaFerrari’s lines echoed its predecessor, albeit with softer lines in contrast to the comparatively brutal Enzo.
 Flavio Manzoni from Ferrari’s in-house design team is credited with its design, which will surely go down in history for vaulting the automaker into a new era.